-There are hundreds of lymph nodes throughout your body.
-They work as filters to help fight infection and remove harmful things from your body.
 The head and neck contain a network of more than 300 nodes.
-They are bound together with muscles, nerves, and blood and lymph vessels.
-Head and neck cancers sometimes spread to neck lymph nodes.
-Regional lymph nodes are found near the tumor.
-Cancer found in a regional lymph node is a lymph node metastasis.
-This is different than a distant metastasis, which is found outside the neck.
-When cancer has grown through and spreads outside of the lymph node, it is referred to as extranodal extension or extranodal extension-positive (ENE+).
+They are bound together with muscles nerves, and blood and lymph vessels.
+Cancer can spread from these areas in to lymph nodes.
+When cancer has grown outside the lymph node it is referred to as extranodal extension or extranodal extension-positive (ENE+).